guillaumepellegrino/memtrace/README.md

 ## 7. TODO
 Improvement idea:
-- memtrace MUST display a final report after application exit (Use a destructor in lib.
-Implement kill command.).
-- Add the possibility to start a program directly with memtrace.
-Maybe using `LD_LIBRARY_PRELOAD` ?
 - memtrace-endurance should append coredump(s) of the context(s) with the highest memory usage to the .tar.gz archive
 - Scan for definitely lost memory.
 Maybe count the number of reference of each pointer in /dev/$pid/mem ?
 One problem maybe than the libmemtrace-agent itself is referencing such pointers.